Euro 6 Compliance and Emission Standards

 Originally the testing was purely carried out in laboratory conditions (known as WLTP), and the testing methods were updated to create a new Euro 6c designation effective from September 1st, 2017.

 A new test on public roads to simulate Real Driving Emissions (RDE) has now been introduced.
-But whether your car is Euro 6, Euro 6c, Euro 6d-TEMP or Euro 6d, the emission amounts are the same.
+But whether your car is Euro 6, Euro 6c, Euro 6d-TEMP, or Euro 6d, the emission amounts are the same.
 The differences are purely about testing and how much discrepancy is allowed between the lab figures and those from testing on real roads.
 Euro 6-TEMP allows the figures to deviate by 110%, but for full Euro 6d approval, the deviation allowed will be 43%.

 Most new cars produced since the end of 2017 are Euro 6d-TEMP compliant, and some manufacturers such as Jaguar and Mercedes already exceed the full Euro 6d regulations.

 How did the Emission Standards come into being?

 The first rules covering air pollution from motor vehicles were introduced on 20th March, 1970.
 The Council Directive 70/220/EEC introduced tests for carbon monoxide, and hydrocarbons.

-All of the later Euro standards are amendments which have introduced tougher limits and testing.
+All of the later Euro standards are amendments that have introduced tougher limits and testing.
 They’re listed below, alongside the date they applied for a vehicle first registration:

 - Euro 1: January 1993